twneale/lens-manual/manual.md

 - Node.js >=0.8.x
 - [Pandoc](http://johnmacfarlane.net/pandoc/installing.html) >= 1.11.x (for on-the-fly generation of the Lens manual from Markdown)

-Node.js is just used a development enviroment.
-You'll soon be able to create self-contained packages of the individual modules or the main app itself.
+Node.js is just used as a development environment.
+You'll soon be able to create self-contained packages of individual modules or the main app itself.

 ## Fresh install

 First install the Substance Screwdriver command line utility.
-It's just a little helper that hels you deal with our many modules.
+It's just a little helper that helps you deal with our many modules.

     $ git clone https://github.com/substance/screwdriver.git
     $ cd screwdriver